Save 20% on Tula Skincare's Moisturizers, Brightening Eye Balms & More

-Prepare for Fall with 20% Off Tula Skincare's Eye Balms, Moisturizers, Vitamin C Serum and More
+Tula Skincare Sale: Prepare for Fall with 20% Off Eye Balms, Moisturizers, Vitamin C Serum and More

-As the temperatures start to drop, we can't help but get excited for the fall season!
-Prepping everything from our home decor to our wardrobes, we can't forget our skincare routines.
-With the changing weather comes common autumn skin issues, making skin more prone to being dry and sensitive.
-To help tackle the cooler months ahead, Tula Skincare is hosting a sitewide sale with 20% off best-selling moisturizers, cleansers, brightening eye balms and more.
+With fall in full swing, it's time to prepare our skincare routines for the drier, cooler months ahead.
+The new season brings common autumn skin issues, making skin more prone to being dry and sensitive.
+To help tackle the fall and winter months, Tula Skincare is hosting a sitewide sale with 20% off best-selling moisturizers, cleansers, brightening eye balms and more.

 Through Wednesday, September 28, Tula fans can take 20% off sitewide using the code SAVE20.
 Now, you can stock up on skincare products from vitamin C serum to blurring and moisturizing primer that are infused with probiotics specifically formulated to keep your skin's ecosystem healthy.
 And healthy skin is key to keeping your face glowing all fall long.